Sacred lotus in religious art

-In Asian art a lotus throne is a stylized lotus flower used as the seat or base for a figure.
-It is the normal pedestal for divine figures in Buddhist art and Hindu art, and often seen in Jain art.
+In Asian art, a lotus throne is a stylized lotus flower used as the seat or base for a figure.
+It is the normal pedestal for divine figures in Buddhist art and Hindu art and is often seen in Jain art.
 Originating in Indian art, it followed Indian religions to East Asia in particular.

 Hinduism

-Hindus revere it with the divinities Vishnu and Lakshmi often portrayed on a pink lotus in iconography; historically, many deities, namely Brahma, Saraswati, Lakshmi, Kubera, usually sit on a stylized lotus throne.
+The Hindu divinities Vishnu and Lakshmi are often portrayed on a pink lotus in iconography; historically, many deities, namely Brahma, Saraswati, Lakshmi, and Kubera, usually sit on a stylized lotus throne.
 In the representation of Vishnu as Padmanabha (Lotus navel), a lotus issues from his navel with Brahma on it.
 The goddess Saraswati is portrayed on a white lotus.
 The lotus is the symbol of what is divine or immortal in humanity, and also symbolizes divine perfection.
 The lotus is the attribute of sun and fire gods.
 It symbolizes the realization of inner potential, and in Tantric and Yogic traditions, it symbolizes the potential of an individual to harness the flow of energy moving through the chakras (often depicted as wheel-like lotuses) flowering as the thousand-petaled lotus of enlightenment at the top of the skull.

 Vishnu is often described as the "Lotus-Eyed One" (Pundarikaksha).
 The lotus's unfolding petals suggest the expansion of the soul.
 The growth of its pure beauty from the mud of its origin holds a benign spiritual promise.
 In Hindu iconography, other deities, like Ganga and Ganesha, are often depicted with lotus flowers as their seats.

 The lotus plant is cited extensively within Puranic and Vedic literature, for example:

 Buddhism

 In the Aṅguttara Nikāya, the Buddha compares himself to a lotus (padma in Sanskrit, in Pali, paduma), saying that the lotus flower rises from the muddy water unstained, as he rises from this world, free from the defilements taught in the specific sutta.

 In Buddhist symbolism, the lotus represents purity of the body, speech and mind, as if floating above the murky waters of material attachment and physical desire.
 According to the traditional biographies, Gautama Buddha's first seven steps made lotus flowers appear.
 Lotus thrones are the normal pedestal for most important figures in Buddhist art, and often that of other Indian religions.

-In Tibet, Padmasambhava, the Lotus-Born, is considered the Second Buddha, having brought Buddhism to that country by conquering or converting local deities; he is normally depicted holding a flower.
+In Tibet, Padmasambhava, the Lotus-Born, is considered the Second Buddha, having brought Buddhism to that country by conquering or converting local deities; he is normally depicted sitting on a lotus flower and holding a vajra and a skullcup.
 One account of his birth is that he appeared inside a lotus flower.

 Confucianism

-In Chinese culture, Confucian scholar Zhou Dunyi 1017–1073) wrote (borrowing from Gautama Buddha's famous metaphor):
+In Chinese culture, Confucian scholar Zhou Dunyi (1017–1073) wrote (borrowing from Gautama Buddha's famous metaphor):

 The lotus is the emblem of Macau and appears on its flag.